 Students who successfully complete the Professional Cook Level 1 Foundation program have the opportunity to continue on to the Professional Cook Level 2 Foundation program.
 Subsequently, they can complete the training in the Professional Cook Level 3 Apprenticeship program.
-Upon graduating from Professional Cook Level 1 and/or

-2 Foundation programs past graduates have found excellent positions in fine dining in some of the most famous hotels and restaurants locally, nationally or internationally, as well as positions requiring planning and costing, elaborate buffets, and large-function catering.
+Upon graduating from Professional Cook Level 1 and/or 2 Foundation programs past graduates have found excellent positions in fine dining in some of the most famous hotels and restaurants locally, nationally or internationally, as well as positions requiring planning and costing, elaborate buffets, and large-function catering.

+Length: 28 weeks

+Location: Interurban Campus

 Starting: September, January, April

-Program Code: PRCO 100
+Program Code: PRCOF1

-Note: Students who wish to obtain their Red Seal Qualification, Level 3, need to contact the apprenticeship office at 250-370-4030.
+Note: Students who require information on the Red Seal program need to contact the apprenticeship office at 250-370-4030.